ronakdm/drlearn/README.md

 weight_decay = 0.01 # l2 regularization parameter
 model = Ridge(spectrum=spectrum, weight_decay=weight_decay).fit(X, y)
 ```
 The variable `model` is now an estimator that has a `predict` method.
 The `BinaryLogisticRegression` and `MultinomialLogisticRegression` estimators also have `predict_proba` methods.
-Please refer to `docs/quickstart.ipynb` for a more detailed example.
+Please refer to `docs/quickstart.ipynb` for a more detailed example, whereas `docs/spectra.ipynb` provides conceptual and practical guidance on selecting the spectrum/risk parameters.

 ## Documentation

-The documentation is available [here](https://ronakdm.github.io/drlearn/).
+Please see the link to the full documentation site below:

+<span style="font-size: 20px;">**[DRLearn Documentation](https://ronakdm.github.io/drlearn/)**</span>

 ## Contributing